Nissan X-Trail

-The Nissan X-Trail (日産・エクストレイル, Nissan Ekusutoreiru) is a compact crossover SUV produced by the Japanese automaker Nissan since 2000.
-Since its introduction, the X-Trail is positioned below the truck-based Xterra and Pathfinder.
+The Nissan X-Trail (日産・エクストレイル, Nissan Ekusutoreiru) is a compact crossover SUV produced by the Japanese automaker Nissan since 2000, replacing the Rasheen and Terrano II.
+Since 2018, it is positioned between the Qashqai and the larger Murano.

 Since the third-generation model, the X-Trail became the same vehicle as the North American market Rogue.
 For the first time, the X-Trail became available with three-row seating as an option.
 It also marked a departure in terms of design from a rugged boxy look to a more urban-oriented crossover SUV design.
-The fourth-generation model introduced an e-Power series hybrid powertrain option, which became the sole option in Japan and Europe.
+The fourth-generation model, launched for 2021, introduced an e-Power series hybrid powertrain option.